History Museum Celebrates Nebraska's Sesquicentennial

 Billesbach said Amanda Mobley Guenther, the person in charge of managing and developing the exhibit, suggested alphabetizing the paintings by the county they represent.
 Billesbach said this proved to work aesthetically and will allow viewers to find paintings from their home county easily.

-In addition to "The Legacy of Nebraska" exhibition, quilts from the Nebraska State Quilt Guild's sesquicentennial wall quilt competition were also be displayed.
+In addition to "The Legacy of Nebraska" exhibition, quilts from the Nebraska State Quilt Guild's sesquicentennial wall quilt competition will also be displayed.
 The three winning quilts by Dorothy Heidemann-Nelson, Lynn Greer and Marilyn Rembolt were displayed at the history museum until March 16.

 For more information and a full list of sesquicentennial events, visit https://ne150.org/